 Credit Utilization

 Your business’s credit utilization compares your available credit to your actual amount of debt.
 If your business credit card is close to being maxed out, for example, your company would have a high credit utilization ratio.
-That can raise a red flag to lenders when applying for small business financing.
+That can raise a red flag to lenders when you’re applying for small business financing.

 The Size of the Business